dnanexus/dxWDL/README.md

 - Nested workflows (sub-workflows)
 - Definitions spread across multiple files (import)
 - Conditionals
-- Non-constant declarations in the middle of a workflow or scatter
 - Resource requirements (memory/disk) calculated from runtime variables

 ## Getting started